The British Journal of Mathematical and Statistical Psychology publishes articles, review articles and expert tutorials.

-If you select the OnlineOpen option and your research is funded by The Wellcome Trust and members of the Research Councils UK (RCUK) you will be given the opportunity to publish your article under a CC-BY licence supporting you in complying with Wellcome Trust and Research Councils UK requirements.
+If you select the OnlineOpen option and your research is funded by The Wellcome Trust and members of the Research Councils UK (RCUK) or the Austrian Science Fund (FWF) you will be given the opportunity to publish your article under a CC-BY licence supporting you in complying with your Funder requirements.
 For more information on this policy and the Journal’s compliant self-archiving policy please visit our Funder Policy page.

 9. Colour illustrations